 Acupuncture has been recognized by the National Institute of Health to be effective as a stand-alone or adjunctive treatment modality for patients with various types of pain.
-One of the worst types of pain is that involving the head, jaw, and face.
+One of the worst types of pain involves the head, jaw, and face.

-Both of these are jaw-related disorders that can become chronic and recalcitrant to standard drug treatments.
+TN is a neuropathic type of pain that can become chronic and recalcitrant to standard drug treatments.
 Acupuncture can be a very useful tool to control and reduce pain levels, and may also help with remission, thereby giving the patient real hope for recovery.

-One patient seen recently by Michelle presented with severe right-sided maxilla (upper jaw) and buccal (cheek) pain that was unremitting.
+One patient seen recently by Michelle presented with severe right-sided maxillary pain (upper teeth) and buccal pain (cheek) that was unremitting.
 The patient was in agony, not able to sleep at night, chew solid foods, or work during the day.
 She described the pain as distending, with frequent episodes of sharp and burning pain.
-Of note, the patient had tried oral splint, medications including anti inflammatories and pain medication, which provided only short-term relief.
-After two acupuncture treatments, the pain level had reduced from 10/10 to 2/10.
-This patient returns for repeat treatments when her pain flares up, and is now a devotee of acupuncture for this problem.
+Of note, the patient had tried an oral splint, and several medications including anti-inflammatories and pain medication, which provided only short-term relief.
+After two acupuncture treatments, the pain level was reduced from 10/10 to 2/10.
+This patient still returns for repeat treatments when her pain flares up and is now a devotee of acupuncture for this problem.